What is knowledge mining?

 Knowledge mining is an emerging discipline in artificial intelligence (AI) that uses a combination of intelligent services to quickly learn from vast amounts of information.
 It allows organisations to deeply understand and easily explore information, uncover hidden insights, and find relationships and patterns at scale.

-Ingest your content from Azure sources such as Azure Blob storage, Azure Table storage, Azure SQL Database and Azure Cosmos DB, as well as hundreds of third-party sources, via dedicated connectors.
+Ingest your content from Azure sources like Azure Blob storage, Azure Table storage, Azure SQL Database, and Azure Cosmos DB, as well as hundreds of third-party sources, via dedicated connectors.

-Integrate custom models or classifiers that can be built with any language or framework of your choice.
+Integrate customised models or classifiers that can be built with any language or framework of your choice.
 Explore insights with pre-configured search, or through analytics tools and business applications.

-Supplement with custom analysers, invoke fuzzy search queries, add contextual search or set weighted parameters for your unique scenario.
+Supplement with customised analysers, invoke fuzzy search queries, add contextual search, or set weighted parameters for your unique scenario.

 How knowledge mining works

 By orchestrating various AI capabilities, knowledge mining delivers an enhanced experience that enables organisations to gain insights faster from content that would otherwise remain untapped.
 There are three phases to knowledge mining: ingest, enrich, and explore.

 Ingest content from a range of sources, using connectors to first and third-party data stores.

 Enrich the content with AI capabilities that let you extract information, find patterns, and deepen understanding.